abhilash-8/ogg_get_rptfile/README.md

 2) jq is needed for JSON parsing
 3) Python 2.7.5 or higher (preferably) to use json.tool

+OGG Deployment splits the report files into 9 parts for some reason , this script merges all the report files into a single file which helps in my investigation.

 # Example

 -- Ensure you have your .netrc set up